• Home

 Employee leasing

 Employee leasing is becoming an increasingly popular alternative to individual types of recruitment.
-In this case, the employees are not employed on a permanent basis, but provided by a specialized employment agency in which they remain employed.
+In this case, employees are not employed on a permanent basis, but are provided by a specialized employment agency where they remain employed.
 From the employer’s point of view, this is a significant cost saving and a very flexible solution.
-Employee leasing, contrary to appearances, applies not only to temporary work and lower positions, but also to specialists, a good example of which is the IT industry.
+Contrary to appearances, employee leasing applies not only to temporary work and lower positions, but also to specialists, a good example of which is the IT industry.

-Recruitment of employees is a key process in human resource management.
+Recruiting employees is a crucial process in human resource management.
 It is divided into external and internal recruitment.
-Each option offers a different use case that can be used to meet the needs of your business.
-This process can also be classified into narrow (focusing on specific competences) and broad (with a wider scope of search), as well as open (cheaper, trust-building) and implicit (more expensive, but with a greater chance of finding the perfect candidate quickly).
+Each option offers a different use that can be used due to the needs of the company.
+This process can also be classified into narrow (focusing on specific competencies) and broad (with a larger scope of search), as well as overt (cheaper, building trust) and covert (more expensive, but with a better chance of finding the perfect candidate quickly).

 Author of the article